AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/content-requests.md

 ### Overview {#overview}

-The Real Use Monitoring service is a type of performance monitoring technology that captures and analyzes the digital user experiences of a website or application in real-time.
+The Real Use Monitoring(RUM) service is a performance monitoring technology that captures and analyzes the digital user experiences of a website or application in real-time.
 It provides visibility into the real-time performance of a web application and provides deeper insight into the end-user experience.

-With Real Use Monitoring , key performance metrics are tracked right from the initiation of the URL until the request is served back to the browser all of which helps the developers enhance the application to make it easy to use for the end users.
+With RUM,key performance metrics are tracked right from the initiation of the URL until the request is served back to the browser all of which helps the developers enhance the application to make it easy to use for the end users.

 ### Who Can Benefit from Real Use Monitoring Service? {#who-can-benefit-from-rum-service}

-Real Use Monitoring service is beneficial for all customers whether utilising Adobe's, or their own CDN.
+Real Use Monitoring service is beneficial for all customers.
 It offers a representative reflection of user interactions, ensuring a reliable measure of website engagement by capturing the number of Page Views on the client-side.

 For all Adobe customers, this service provides valuable insights into user interactions.
 For customers employing their own CDN, can benefit from simplified traffic reporting, as Adobe now directly integrates the data collection, eliminating the need for separate reports during renewal cycles.